duneroadrunner/scpptool/README.md

 ### Autotranslation

 This tool also has some ability to convert C source files to the memory safe subset of C++ it enforces and is demonstrated in the [SaferCPlusPlus-AutoTranslation2](https://github.com/duneroadrunner/SaferCPlusPlus-AutoTranslation2) project.

+### Code migration via naturally and artificially intelligent agents

+The distance between "modern" C++ code and idiomatic code in the scpptool-enforced safe subset is not that great, and in many cases, the conversion can by handled by AI agents.
+We [provide](https://github.com/duneroadrunner/scpp_code_migration) a basic example of such a conversion.

 ### "Flow (in)sensitive" analysis